VirgilSecurity/virgil-pure-wordpress/README.txt

 == Changelog ==

 = 0.2.0 =
-* Add recovery feature
+* Add recovery feature (Warning!
+If you disabled the demo mode in earlier releases, the recovery feature will be unavailable)
+* Remove demo-mode
-* Minor fixes
+* Minor fixes and optimization

 = 0.1.2 =
 * Fix activation error